How to Prepare Your Home for Showings That Sell

 Get Rid of Dust

 This is easier said than done.
 Make sure you vacuum before you dust.
 Use a microfiber cloth or something that won’t spread the dust.
 Change your air filters monthly.
-Use an air purifier if you just can't seem to beat your dust problem.
-Getting rid of and preventing dust on a regular basis is key.
+Use an with a HEPA filter, if you just can't seem to beat your dust problem.
+Getting rid of and preventing dust on a regular basis is key. air purifier

 Open Blinds and Curtains